Frequently Asked Questions about St. Louise School

 - Daily prayer and religion classes are the backbone of the religion curriculum with bi-monthly all-school liturgies and Masses.
 Service projects are conducted school-wide and by individual classes.

 - A pre-kindergarten class for four year-olds meets four mornings a week.
-With a teacher and two instructional assistants, the maximum student to teacher ratio in Pre-K is 6:1.
+With a teacher and an instructional assistant, the maximum student to teacher ratio in Pre-K is 9:1.
 There is an option for preschoolers to attend an extended day, dismissing at the regular 3:00 dismissal time for the older students.
-This extended day program has a 6:1 student to teacher ratio.
+This extended day program has a 7:1 student to teacher ratio.

 - Kindergarten classes attend for the full-day, with a full-time teacher and an instructional assistant, for a student to teacher ratio of no more than 13:1.